BensThoughts/zero-rabbit/README.md

 rabbit.getChannel(*channel*, *function(err, ch)*)

 This will retrieve the channel object from memory.
-This should not be needed unless you want to do something over a channel that Zero Rabbit currently does not do.
-This will be the same channel object that amqplib gives so all possibilities are open with this.
+If the channel has not been created previously it will create a new channel, store it in memory, and then give you back the channel object in the callback.
+This will be the same channel object that amqplib gives so all possibilities are open with this. *This should not be needed unless you want to do something over a channel that Zero Rabbit currently does not do.*

 **Cancel Channel**